Boat Shrink Wrap Supplies

 Pros and Cons of Shrink Wrapping

 Although shrink wrapping is great for most boats, it is important to cover the alternatives.
-The most popular alternative is a custom-made boat cover.
-These covers may be significantly more expensive upfront, but they only need to be bought once and can provide years and years of service.
-In addition to this, they’re typically much more durable than shrink wrap.
-A very low-budget alternative is simply using tarps to cover it.
-This is the least preferred method and can be problematic as tarps can fail and are hard to attach effectively.
+The most popular alternative is a custom-made canvas boat cover.
+A quality cover is more expensive upfront than even a professional shrink-wrapping job, but it can provide years and years of service, while shrink wrapping is an annual expense.
+A very low-budget alternative is simply using tarps to cover your boat.
+But tarps are difficult to attach securely and don’t hold up well to wind and snow.
+Read More